-Though Carol's home is at the foot of the Colorado Rockies, her roots are in Texas in a family of teachers, musicians, railroad men, and avid readers.
-Hot Texas summers were perfect for indulging in her favorite mysteries, classics, spy thrillers, and historicals by the likes of Jane Austen, Len Deighton, Charles Dickens, Dorothy Sayers, Mary Renault, and Mary Stewart.
-But Carol always had a soft spot for mythology and "otherworld" stories like Alice in Wonderland, Robert Heinlein's juveniles, and tales from writers like Poul Anderson and Ray Bradbury.
-(See favorites for some books that Carol can't stop reading no matter how many times she turns the pages.)
+The growing up happened in Fort Worth, Texas.
+Though she's made her home at the foot of the Colorado Rockies for decades, her roots are in a family of teachers, musicians, railroad men, and avid readers.
+Hot Texas summers were perfect for indulging in her favorite mysteries, spy thrillers, swashbucklers, heroic adventures, historical novels, romantic suspense, caper stories like The Saint or The Scarlet Pimpernel, and classics by the likes of Jane Austen and Charles Dickens.
+Mixed in were mythology and otherworld stories like Alice in Wonderland, Robert Heinlein's juveniles, and tales from writers like Ray Bradbury, Poul Anderson, and Roger Zelazny.

-Carol charged off to Rice University, determined to have a career in science and engineering, but also chose to take every English course offered that listed novels on the syllabus - just so she would have time to keep reading.
-She graduated with a degree in Mathematics and a pot full of hours in English and History of Art.
-It was her college roommate that loaned her the copy of Lord of the Rings that changed her life...eventually.
+Carol graduated from Rice University with a degree in mathematics, but she had also chosen to take every English course offered that listed novels on the syllabus - just so she would have time to keep reading.
+It was her college roommate that loaned her the copy of Lord of the Rings that changed her life.
+Eventually.

 After college, Carol taught high school math for several years, stayed home for a while to raise three sons, finding time to camp, hike, and bike the Rockies, read a lot, and get another degree, this time in computer science from the University of Colorado.
 She worked as a software development engineer for Hewlett-Packard Company for seventeen years.

 A few years into the engineering career, a good friend teased Carol into writing fiction.
 The hobby got out of control and in 1999, she sold three novels to Roc Books (Penguin).
 She has been a fulltime writer since 2002.